 Second-order Low Pass Filter

-So for example, a second-order filter would have a slope of -80dB/decade (-24dB/octave) and so on.
+So for example, a second-order filter would have a slope of -40dB/decade (-12dB/octave), a fourth-order filter would have a slope of -80dB/decade (-24dB/octave) and so on.
 This means that, as the order of the filter is increased, the roll-off slope becomes steeper and the actual stop band response of the filter approaches its ideal stop band characteristics.

 Second-order filters are important and widely used in filter designs because when combined with first-order filters any higher-order nth-value filters can be designed using them.
 For example, a third order low-pass filter is formed by connecting in series or cascading together a first and a second-order low pass filter.

 Passive Low Pass Filter Gain at ƒc